envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Favor functional programming over imperative programming
+##### Are you favoring functional programming over imperative programming?

 Functional programming leads to more predictable code by avoiding state changes and side effects.
 It focuses on what should be computed rather than how it should be computed.

 **Bad:**
 ```javascript